apfaudio/tiliqua/gateware/docs/devlog/march25.rst

 In this update
 --------------

-- **R4 Hardware & EMC**: A lot of work went into getting Tiliqua ready for EMC testing, and I learned much from the process.
+- **R4 Hardware & EMC**: A lot of work went into getting Tiliqua ready for EMC testing, I'll go through some lessons learned.
 - **Dynamic Clocking**: The latest revision adds an external PLL, useful for EMC (spread spectrum) and dynamic resolution switching.
 We'll cover this below.
 - **100% Amaranth**: Until recently there were some core Tiliqua components (especially audio CODEC initialization, calibration, the video subsystem) that were still re-using Verilog cores.
 These are now all removed and `ported to Amaranth <https://github.com/apfaudio/tiliqua/pull/89>`_, which should make the codebase easier to understand!